IMPORTANT UPDATE: Landlords and tenants with protected commercial leases during COVID-19 (coronavirus) emergency period

 Negotiating repayments of other expenses (not rent)

-If you negotiate any other repayments with the tenant, the repayment period must be over an extended and agreed period of time to avoid placing an undue financial burden on the tenant.
+If you negotiate any other repayments with the tenant, the repayment period must be over an agreed, extended period of time, to avoid placing an undue financial burden on the tenant.

 Repayments should not be required to start until:

-- after the COVID-19 pandemic has ended, or
+- after the COVID-19 pandemic has ended (the Government will determine the pandemic end date), or

 - the existing lease expiring, and